The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Carrousel decomposition and lifting

+Notice that each $B'_{ji}$ is a union of carrousel pieces.
+In particular, if $k_j=1$, so the part of the discriminant in $V_j$ is irreducible, then it is a piece of type $B(D^2,id,s_{j0})$.

-We now lift the decomposition to $W_j$ by $\ell$. \begin{lemma} \begin{itemize} \item[{\bf 1.}] The inverse image of an $A(q,q')$ piece is a disjoint union of one or more $A(q,q')$ pieces. \item [{\bf 2.}] The inverse image of a $B(F,\phi,q)$ piece is a disjoint union of pieces of type $B(F,\phi,q)$ (with the same $q$ but usually different $F$'s and $\phi$'s), and the $\phi$'s for these pieces have finite order, so their links are Seifert fibered. \item [{\bf 3.}] The inverse image of a $B(D^2,id,q)$ piece is a disjoint union of pieces of type $B(D^2,id,q)$. \end{itemize}
+Set and let $\ell^L\colon (X^L,0)\to (\C^2, 0)$ be the restriction of $\ell\colon (X,0)\to (\C^2,0)$. \begin{lemma} \begin{enumerate} \item Each polar wedge $A_{ji}$ is a piece of type $B(D^2, id, s_{ji})$; \item The inverse image by $\ell^L$ of the $CM$ piece $Y$ of the carrousel is a union of $CM$ pieces.
+The inverse image by $\ell^L$ of any $A(q,q')$ piece of the carrousel is a disjoint union of $A(q,q')$ pieces.
+The inverse image by $\ell^L$ of any $B(F,\phi,q)$ piece is a disjoint union of pieces of type $B(F,\phi,q)$ (with the same $q$ but usually different $F$'s and $\phi$'s), and the $\phi$'s for these pieces have finite order, so their links are Seifert fibered. \end{enumerate} \end{lemma} \begin{proof}Part \eqref{it:12.1.1} is proved in Proposition \ref{prop:polar wedge}.
+In part \eqref{it:12.1.2} each inverse image piece is an unbranched cover of a piece of the carrousel, with metric bilipschitz equivalent to the lifted metric, so this part of the lemma follows.\end{proof}

-\end{lemma} \begin{proof} Recall that by the Very Thin Zone Lemma \ref{le:very thin}, the projection $\ell\colon W_j\to V$ has bounded local bilipschitz constant outside a very thin neighbourhood of the polar $\Pi_j$.
-Since the image $\Delta_j=\pi(\Pi_j)$ lies only in D-pieces of the decomposition of $V$, the first two parts of the lemma are clear: each piece is an unbranched cover of the relevant piece of $V$, with metric bilipschitz equivalent to the lifted metric.

-The third part is also clear if the piece in $W_j$ is a bilipschitz cover of its image piece of type $B(D^2,id,q)$, for example, if the latter does not contain a component of the polar.
-Otherwise the intersection of the piece in $W_j$ with each plane $z_1=x_0$ is a disk or disjoint union of disks, each of which is a double branched cover of $D'\cap\{x=x_0\}$.
-In this case we have a very small disk $D''\subset D'$ given by Corollary \ref{cor:thin discriminant} outside of which the cover is uniformly bilipschitz, and Corollary \ref{cor:flat thin} shows that the branched cover of $D''$ is uniformly bilipschitz equivalent to a flat disk.
-The result follows. \end{proof}

-At this point we have constructed a decomposition of $W_j$ into ``model pieces'' but it is not minimal.
-We will next describe how to simplify it step by step, leading to a decomposition equivalent to the $W_j$ part of the one described in Section \ref{sec:model}.
+We have now constructed a decomposition of $(X,0)$ into ``model pieces'' but the decomposition is not minimal.
+We will next describe how to simplify it step by step, leading to a decomposition equivalent to the the one described in Section \ref{sec:model}.